getreu/tp-note/doc/source/tp-note--manpage.md

 ## Filename-template convention

-The same applies to filename-template-variables: in this context we must guarantee, that the variable contains only file system friendly characters.
+By convention, filename templates appear in the configuration file in variables named '`tmpl_*_filename`'.
+When a content-template creates a new note, the corresponding filename-templates is called afterwards to calculate the filename of the new notes.
+The filename template '`tmpl_sync_filename`' has a special role as it is synchronizes the filename of existing note files.
+As we are dealing with filenames we  must guarantee, that the templates produce only file system friendly characters.
 For this purpose _Tp-Note_ provides the additional Tera filters '`sanit`' and '`sanit(alpha=true)`'.

 * The '`sanit()`' filter transforms a string in a file system friendly from.
 This is done by replacing forbidden characters like '`?`' and '`\\`' with '`_`'